jianqiuz/CyberneticN/README.md

 * Coupled nitrification-denitrification dynamics

 * A full model of N transformations, including OM mineralization (releasing Ammonium), aerobic respiration, nitrification, denitrification, DNRA and Anammox

+In each folder, there's an R markdown file detailing model setup, optimization and plot generation.
+All associated datasets are included.